simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

    [0.000000] [mc_explo/INFO] You can debug the problem (and see the whole details) by rerunning out of simgrid-mc with --cfg=model-check/replay:'1;1;2;1;3'
    [0.000000] [mc_dfs/INFO] DFS exploration ended.
 6 unique states visited; 0 explored traces (0 transition replays, 5 states visited overall)

 To replay the execution to get more details, you must inject sthread manually through ``LD_PRELOAD``.
-The syntax is given in the first line of the ``simgrid-mc`` output.
+The syntax is given in the first line of the ``simgrid-mc`` output shown above.

 .. code-block:: console